Nilakantha Somayaji: Biographical details

+Somayāji’s "Āryabhaṭīyabhāṣya" is the most extensive commentary on Āryabhaṭīya.
+He takes all pains to expose the rationale and the objective behind the statements and observations made by Āryabhaṭa.

 Nilakantha Somayaji as a polymath

 Nilakantha's writings substantiate his knowledge of several branches of Indian philosophy and culture.
 It is said that he could refer to a Mimamsa authority to establish his view-point in a debate and with equal felicity apply a grammatical dictum to the same purpose.

 In his writings he refers to a Mimamsa authority, quotes extensively from Pingala's chandas-sutra, scriptures, Dharmasastras, Bhagavata and Vishnupurana also.
 Sundararaja, a contemporary Tamil astronomer, refers to Nilakantha as sad-darshani-parangata, one who had mastered the six systems of Indian philosophy.

 Astronomy

 In his Tantrasangraha, Nilakantha revised Aryabhata's model for the planets Mercury and Venus.
-His equation of the centre for these planets remained the most accurate until the time of Johannes Kepler in the 17th century.
+According to George G. Joseph his equation of the centre for these planets remained the most accurate until the time of Johannes Kepler in the 17th century.

 In his Aryabhatiyabhasya, a commentary on Aryabhata's Aryabhatiya, Nilakantha developed a computational system for a partially heliocentric planetary model in which Mercury, Venus, Mars, Jupiter and Saturn orbit the Sun, which in turn orbits the Earth, similar to the Tychonic system later proposed by Tycho Brahe in the late 16th century.
 Most astronomers of the Kerala school who followed him accepted this planetary model.